 Here at Notre Dame, I am a member of the Classics Club.
 We burned a wooden Trojan horse before the football game against University of Southern California (USC is our biggest rival school, and their mascot is the Trojans).
 I am also a member of the History Club, where we enjoy our time watching historic documentaries, share different opinions, and deepen our understanding of historic issues.
 In order to get myself even more prepared for my study of history, I am also learning Latin, a language rarely spoken anywhere, yet highly respected everywhere.
 I believe my study of history at Notre Dame has been a success.

 Shanghai Foreign Language School, Shanghai

-During my past two years at Notre Dame, I have actively participated in a large number of extracurricular activities, which have developed both my academic excellence and comprehensive personal qualities.
-As the project leader and travel team member of Notre Dame's Student International Business Council, I have worked with a team to apply classroom financial knowledge to solve business case problems.
-Being the Vice President of both the Notre Dame Chinese Students and Scholars Association and Asia Pacific Business Club, I have organized more than twenty events for thousands of students.
+During my past three years at Notre Dame, I have actively participated in a large number of extracurricular activities, which have developed both my academic excellence and comprehensive personal qualities.
+As the project leader and travel team member of Notre Dame's Student International Business Council, I have worked with a team to apply the classroom financial knowledge to solving business case problems.
+As Vice President of both the Notre Dame Chinese Students and Scholars Association and Asia Pacific Business Club, I have organized more than twenty events for thousands of students.
 Moreover, I co-coordinated the International Student Orientation to help welcome over 400 international students.

 During my freshman summer, I used the Greater China Scholarship to study abroad in Tokyo, Japan for two weeks, learning about Japanese culture and business.
 I also participated in Notre Dame's Summer Service Learning Program, volunteering as a camp counselor in Wisconsin.
 Both of these experiences were life changing.
-I learned so much about the Asian business market and researched how culture could affect perceptions of business ethics in Japan.
-At camp, I collaborated with other camp counselors to organize daily arts and sports classes and helped provide a positive growing environment for more than a hundred campers.
+At the camp, I collaborated with other camp counselors to organize daily arts and sports classes and helped provide a positive growing environment for more than a hundred campers.